-But those references are more important for growth than testimonials on your website.
+But those referrals are more important for growth than testimonials on your website.
 So go through your client roster, write an email and ask them to refer you.
 If you want that email to actually result in a referral, read on!

-And she didn’t stop there: she included a gorgeous one-sheeter that explained her services and a few social media templates and a discount code for my friends.
+And she didn’t stop there: she also included a gorgeous one-sheeter that explained her services and some copy for social media and a discount code for my friends.
 All I had to do was forward her email to the right people.
 I hadn’t thought to share on social media, but since she provided pre-written tweets I figured, why not?
-She got five new clients from my one email.

 2. Time your request

 It’s often thought that the best time to ask for a referral is right after your work is complete.
 In reality, any time the client gives you compliments is a great time to ask for a referral.

-4. Say “thank you”
+4. Say “thank you” for referrals

 Be thoughtful in thanking clients who refer you.
 A gorgeous, personalized card will go a long way towards making that referral happen again and again.
 Bonus points if you call out what you really love about your new client.
-“Your referral, Cindy, is such a sweetheart.
+“Your referral, Cindy, is such a smart businesswoman.
 I’m so excited to start running her blog, it’s the perfect combination of my skills, and I have you to thank!”